oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 7 Distributing CSAF documents

 This section lists requirements and roles defined for distributing CSAF documents.
 The first subsection provides all requirements - the second one the roles.
 It is mandatory to fulfill the basic role "CSAF publisher".
+The last section provides specific rules on the order for retrieving CSAF documents.

 ## 7.1 Requirements